 Installment Buying in the United States

-Despite the substantial increase in the savings of the classes which have benefited most from the instalment plan – the increase in bank savings alone nearly equaling the total of deferred payments outstanding at any one time during 1925 – the rapid growth of this type of buying in the years since the war, and especially in the last eighteen months, has caused great concern among economists, bankers, and manufacturers.
+Despite the substantial increase in the savings of the classes which have benefited most from the instalment plan – the increase in bank savings alone nearly equaling the total of deferred payments outstanding at any one time during 1925 – the rapid growth of this type of purchasing in the years since the war, and particularly in the last eighteen months, has caused great concern among economists, bankers, and manufacturers.